-Schoolhouse Supplies seeks a Strategic Planning and Evaluation Project Manager/Consultant to manage the final approximately 12 months of our “Three Year Pilot to Increase Impact.”
+Schoolhouse Supplies seeks a Strategic Planning and Assessment Consultant to guide the final approximately 12 months of our “Three Year Pilot to Increase Impact.”
 We have a vision, a plan and a lot of data, but we need more data and insights and someone to drive this plan to a successful completion (not that we think Strategic Plan ever ends!)

-The ideal contractor/candidate will have deep expertise in the measurement and analysis of impact.
-We expect the PM/Consultant will be responsible for the following activities, although you tell us – we’re looking for expertise!
+The ideal contractor will have deep expertise in the measurement and analysis of impact.
+We expect the Consultant will be responsible for the following activities, although you tell us – we’re looking for expertise!

 Lead us to successfully achieve the goals and outcomes of the current strategic plan